blinkletter/UsingGAMESS/docs/_sources/6_Pi_Orbitals.md

 *HF/6-3111(d,p)++ optimized structure of the allyl cation.*
 ```

-By using `Subwindow` $\rightarrow$ `Surfaces` $\rightarrow$ `3D Electron Density` and choosing to colour by `MEP` (molecular electrostatic potential we can obtain an image that represents the electron density of the molecule and the colours mapped onto the surface represent the charge.
+By using `Subwindow` &rarr; `Surfaces` &rarr; `3D Electron Density` and choosing to colour by `MEP` (molecular electrostatic potential we can obtain an image that represents the electron density of the molecule and the colours mapped onto the surface represent the charge.
 Red are regions that repel a positive charge and blue are regions that attract a positive charge.
 Green is neutral.
 We can see in {numref}`fig6C` that the positive charge is located on the two terminal carbon groups, as expected.

 ```{figure} images/pi_1.png
 ---